Conveuropean logo

 Zurich Switzerland

 Last weekend I was in Zurich enjoying the last day of the festival Zueri Faescht.
-I wasn't aware but my friend A. told me this festival only takes place every three years, so I'm glad I made it even if it was only for the last day.
+I wasn't aware that my friend A. told me this festival only takes place every three years, so I'm glad I made it even if it was only for the last day.
 The city was absolutely packed and there was music and food all over and plenty of shows.
-One of the most impressive ones in my opinion was the tightrope walk between the towers of St. Peters Church and the Grossmunster cathedral, over the Limmat river by Alfons Bügler.
-It was really spooky to see this tighrope walker to go from one church to the other without any protection.
+One of the most impressive ones in my opinion was the tightrope walk between the towers of St. Peters Church and the Grossmunster cathedral, over the Limmat River by Alfons Bügler.
+It was really spooky to see this tightrope walker go from one church to the other without any protection.
 I took this photo when he was starting the walk in St. Peters.

 Central Square in Kazimierz Dolny